SEMPRE MUSICA - Back to Homepage

 Le Poème Harmonique, a group of soloists who came together in 1998 under the direction of Vincent Dumestre, centers its artistic activity on music of the seventeenth and the early eighteenth century.
 They have exhilarated audiences from the Concertgebouw in Amsterdam, Theatre de Champs- Elysees in Paris and St. Petersburg Philharmonic Hall to Boston Early Music Festival, Miller Theatre and Cal Performances.

-The ensemble’s recordings for the Alpha label have met with rare public success (over 150,000 CDs and DVDs sold since 1998) and with great critical acclaim; it has received the Grand Prix de l’Académie Charles Cros, Diapason d’Or (including Best DVD of 2006 for Le Bourgeois Gentilhomme), recommendations from Opéra International, Classica, Le Monde de la Musique, Prelude Classical Award 2003, Antonio Vivaldi International Award (Cini Foundation, Venice) and the Caecilia Press Prize, to mention just a few.
-The DVD of Cadmus et Hermione, released at the end of 2008, was also exceptionally well received (Diapason d’Or, Recommended by Classica, BBC Music Choice, German Record Critics’ Award …).
+The ensemble’s recordings for the Alpha label have met with rare public success (over 150,000 CDs and DVDs sold since 1998) and also with great critical acclaim.
+Le Poème Harmonique has received the Grand Prix de l’Académie Charles Cros, the Diapason d’Or (including Best DVD of 2006 for Le Bourgeois Gentilhomme), recommendations from Opéra International, Classica, Le Monde de la Musique, a Prelude Classical Award in 2003, the Antonio Vivaldi International Award (Cini Foundation, Venice), the Caecilia Press Prize, and so on.
+The DVD of Cadmus et Hermione, released in 2008, was also exceptionally well received (Diapason d’Or, Recommended by Classica, BBC Music Choice, German Record Critics’ Award, etc.).

 “Vincent Dumestre is back with a program that touches heart and soul alike with its pure polyphonies, delicate, inspired ornamentation, its interiorized ductility of musical language, its vocal clarity and skilfully emphasized harmonic friction.
 Working with an equally inspired Claire Lefilliâtre…, Dumestre has assembled a top-flight group of vocal performers … while his consort of viols is quite simply sublime.”